NalinPlad/APWH/unit6/State Expansion.md

 British control much of East Africa
 French control North and West Africa

+No more trading posts, all imperial and empires.

+French took control of Indochina

+Dutch expanded control of Indonesia

+Australia was originally Penal Colony(people sent convicts there)

+New Zealand was a Settler colony
+Once people discovered that there was gold there they took over most of Oceanea

+Spanish would lose a war to the US allowing the US to control Philippines and also Hawaii

+Japan expanded in East Asian taking Korea

 ## Belgium and the Congo
 King got control because other nations were fighting, and they didnt want conflict.
 The other nations were allowed to share the natural resources.

 ## Expansion of US, Russia, Japan
 expanded holdings by conquering and settling their neighbors.
 The US used **Manifest Destiny**.
 Russia expanded to Pacific.
 Japan expanded to East Asia

+## Empires on Decline
+Spain and Portugal lost influence in Americas through 19th century following revolutionary movement

+Qing China was divided into spheres of influence by European Power.
+Had little control because if natural disaster and rebellions